-Is Love Island scripted?
+Is 'Love Island' scripted?
 This is how real the romance (and drama) is

-If you've ever wondered, is Love Island scripted?
-You're not alone.
-The dating show is full of drama—so here's what we know about how real the on-screen antics actually are
+If you've ever wondered, is 'Love Island' scripted?
+You're not alone!
+Here's what we know about how real the on-screen antics actually are

-(Image credit: ITV/Love Island/Future)
+(Image credit: ITV/Future)

 Is Love Island scripted?
-With the sheer amount of drama we enjoy every season—from heartbreaking dumpings, to adorable reunions and arguments aplenty—you may well (understandably) be wondering how much of the show is manufactured for our viewing pleasure.
+With the sheer amount of drama we enjoy every season—from heartbreaking dumpings, to adorable reunions and arguments aplenty—you may well be wondering how much of the show is manufactured for our viewing pleasure.

 But there's also the guarantee that we'll be thoroughly entertained, whether we're watching the Islanders participate in screaming matches, funny pranks, sweet proposals or saucy bedroom antics.
 So just how real are the scenes that we're seeing?
 And are the romances and friendships really genuine?
 Let us take you through what we know, as we answer the question, is Love Island scripted or real?
+And if you're not caught up on the most recent winter season, this is how to watch Love Island UK from anywhere in the world before the summer 2023 series begins.

-Is Love Island scripted or real?
+Is 'Love Island' scripted or real?

-A huge part of Love Island's charm is the opportunity to watch real people just like us—maybe with more abs and a bit more lip gloss—take on the trials and tribulations of falling in love.
-So, to find out that it was all as fake as the tan would be pretty heartbreaking indeed.
+A huge part of Love Island's charm is the opportunity to watch real people just like us—maybe with more abs and a bit more lip gloss—take on the very real trials and tribulations of falling in love.
+So if we were to find out that the romance and drama was as fake as the tan, we'd be pretty heartbroken.
+So is Love Island scripted?

-Thankfully, the show's creators have vehemently insisted that the show is not scripted, and that the romance is as authentically messy and sweet as it appears.
-In January 2020, they denied to Metro (opens in new tab) that the program is completely staged.
+Thankfully, the show's creators have vehemently insisted that the show is not scripted, and that the romance is as authentically messy and sweet as it appears on TV.
+In January 2020, they denied to Metro that the program is completely staged.
 "As anyone who watches the show regularly would know, Love Island is a combination of reality and produced elements that are reflective of what’s happening in the villa, and is a fair and accurate representation of villa life," a spokesperson said.

 "It is absolutely untrue to suggest that Love Island is fake, staged or scripted.
 The opinions they have and the relationships formed are completely within the control of the Islanders themselves.”